StructuresComp/Helix_Bifurcation_Types/README.md

 ***
 ### Running the Simulation
 In this folder, we offer MatLab file ```ruSim.m``` for simple execution of the codes.
-Users can claim the exploring direction ``S`` and Poisson's ratio ``Poisson`` in the beginning of the matlab code.
-Then, the matlab file will execute the simulation program.
+Users can claim the exploring direction ``S`` and Poisson's ratio ``Poisson``at the beginning of the Matlab code.
+Then, the Matlab file will execute the simulation program.
 Here, we have the variable ``experiment``, which is used to control how we would like to run the simulation.
-If ``experiment = 0``, simulation program will the executed and show the plot of exploring distance v.s. difference between rod's configuration and prescribed helical centerline.
-If ``experiment = 1``, simulation program will generate the input file for the following robotic motion planning.
+If ``experiment = 0``, the simulation program will the executed and show the plot of exploring distance v.s. difference between the rod's configuration and the prescribed helical centerline.
+If ``experiment = 1``, the simulation program will generate the input file for the following robotic motion planning.

-If the user does not have license for MatLab, they can set parameters in the ``option.txt''.
+If the user does not have a license for MatLab, they can set parameters in the ``option.txt''.
 Once parameters are set to your liking, the simulation can be ran from the terminal by running the provided script:
 ```bash
 cd simCodes
 ./simDER option.txt